pcregrep — a grep with Perl-compatible regular expressions.

 It is possible to supply a regular expression that takes a very long time to fail to match certain lines.
 Such patterns normally involve nested indefinite repeats, for example: (a+)*\d when matched against a line of a's with no final digit.
 The PCRE matching function has a resource limit that causes it to abort in these circumstances.
 If this happens, pcregrep outputs an error message and the line that caused the problem to the standard error stream.
 If there are more than 20 such errors, pcregrep gives up.

-The −−match−limit
+The −−match−limit option of

 pcregrep can be